taliacotton/holler/_listings/head-of-people-new-york.md

 ### Responsibilities

 * Build, drive and own People initiatives and programs for a 35+ person organization across both current NY and SF offices (e.g. Recruiting, Performance Reviews, Comp Planning, Career Pathing, Training & Development, Retention, Culture, Diversity, etc.)
-* Proactively addresses difficult employee related issues and drive to resolution while working with Emogi partners
+* Proactively addresses difficult employee related issues and drive to resolution while working with Holler partners
 * Understand company goals and align People practices with business objectives
 * Serve as a strategic advisor and passionate contributor to company leadership for all things people-related
 * Develop and Implement a best in class diversity and inclusion strategy and drive that vision across the leadership team and entire organization